 Several families have already left the Czech Republic and live in another EU country, concealing their whereabouts from their relatives in Kazakhstan.
 But based on the Dublin Agreement, they may face deportation to the Czech Republic.
 Then, since 2006, no one from this group of applicants was granted refugee status as an individual facing religious persecution.
 The Czech Republic still gives this group of refugees the right of residence only on humanitarian grounds, even if the applicant has been a victim of torture.
 And those who remain in the Czech Republic, which register the birth of their child, do so stating that their child is a person without citizenship.
 But the Department for Refugee and Migrant Policy of the Ministry of Internal Affairs began to express their complaints that refugees have ceased to follow their system, in which they are to specify the citizenship of their newborns.

 The Convention obliges the state not to disclose information which provides asylum seekers, including those about his whereabouts and did not encourage refugees in contact with the authorities of the country which pursues them.

-The Association for Human Rights in Central Asia calls on the Czech Republic to amend the system of registration of births and deaths of foreigners temporarily residing on its territory.
+The Association for Human Rights in Central Asia (AHRCA) calls on the Czech Republic to amend the system of registration of births and deaths of foreigners temporarily residing on its territory.
 Registration procedures should be harmonized with the obligations of the Czech Republic to enact the UN Convention on the Status of Refugees.
 The Convention obliges the state not to disclose information they are provided by asylum seekers, including information about his/her whereabouts, and does not force refugees to contact the authorities of the country which pursues them.